nathangeffen/cagl/docs/userguide.md

 	CAG_DEC_DEF_DLIST \
 	CAG_DEC_DEF_SLIST

-	- These combine declarations and definitions in one call for container that require comparison functions that take two elements by value. \
+	- These combine declarations and definitions in one call for containers that require comparison functions that take two elements by value. \
 	\
 	CAG_DEC_DEF_CMP_ARRAY \
 	CAG_DEC_DEF_CMP_DLIST \